 Estimates may be revised between the monthly estimates in cat. no. 5368.0, the preliminary estimates in this publication and the quarterly estimates in cat. no. 5302.0.
-The September quarter issue of Balance of Payments and International Investment Position, Australia (cat. no. 5302.0) will be released on 3 December 2013.
+The December quarter issue of Balance of Payments and International Investment Position, Australia (cat. no. 5302.0) will be released on 4 March 2014.

 PRELIMINARY CURRENT PRICE ESTIMATES OF BALANCE ON GOODS AND SERVICES

 - International Trade in Goods and Services, Australia (cat. no. 5368.0) provides monthly current price estimates for both credits (exports) and debits (imports).